iMikeyV/GC_UPS_Project/README.md

 ### Introduction.

-This guide will detail all of the features and requirements of the UPS Project, an application that will notify the help desk every time a depot has been delivered
+This guide will detail all of the features and requirements of the UPS Project, an application that will notify the help desk every time a depot has been delivered.

 All of the source code has been commented to be fully understood.